jacobcancode/LitConnect/navigation/share_and_care/dnhscafe/cafe_store.md

 }
 </style>

-# ☕ Welcome to DNHS Cafe
+# ☕ Welcome to LitConnect Cafe

 **Come for the coffee, stay for the cozy vibes.**
 *Enjoy a range of your favorite brews using dneros, our exclusive currency!*